aplteam/Meddy/Docs/ReadMe.md

   * always save an HTML file.
   * never save an HTML file.
   * always ask whether such an HTML file shall be saved or not.
-* If you don't want the HTML file to be saved as a sibling of the Markdown file then you can add a file `.Meddy` to the folder where the Markdown lives.
+* If you don't want the HTML file to be saved as a sibling of the Markdown file but somewhere else then you can add a file `.Meddy` to the folder where the Markdown file lives.
 In that case Meddy knows that you want to save an HTML file and ignores the preferences.

   This file may contain a line like this: